h2non/rocky/README.md

 ### Middleware API

-Middleware layer behavies and has the same interface as connect/express.
+Middleware layer behaves and has the same interface as connect/express.
 In other words, you can create or use middleware as you already know with the typical notation `function(req, res, next)`

 As a kind of inversion of control, `rocky` exposes a tiny API in every `http.ClientRequest` passed via the middleware layer: